winfsp/winfsp/doc/WinFsp-Registry-Settings.md

 * `MountDoNotUseLauncher (REG_DWORD)`: A value of 1 disallows the use of the Launcher for drive mounting.
 The default value of 0 allows use of the Launcher for drive mounting when necessary.
 In general the Launcher is not necessary for mounting.
 However when running a file system in the Windows Service context (session 0) under an account that is not LocalSystem (e.g. `NT AUTHORITY\NETWORK SERVICE`), the Launcher is used to create global drives.

+* `MountUseMountmgrFromFSD (REG_DWORD)`: A value of 1 instructs WinFsp to use the Mount Manager from the FSD (File System Driver) which runs in kernel mode.
+The default value of 0 instructs WinFsp to use the Mount Manager from the DLL which runs in user mode.
+Using the Mount Manager from user mode requires Administrator access and this setting allows a file system to circumvent the Administrator access requirement.
+This setting is not recommended for general use.

 </blockquote>
 </details>